luddite478/speech_synth_wrapper/README.md

 * 0 - N

 ## TODO:
-And other voice synths (works only with yandex at the moment)
+Add other voice synths (works only with yandex at the moment)